Delegates

 Delegates are empowered by the community to:

-Evaluate Protocol Upgrades Review and assess proposed upgrades, parameter changes, and technical improvements.
+Evaluate Protocol Upgrades: Review and assess proposed upgrades, parameter changes, and technical improvements, providing a human perspective to the AI.

-Vote on Modifications Actively participate in governance by voting on protocol changes that impact the network’s functionality or direction.
+Vote on Changes: Actively participate in governance by voting on protocol changes, sending a clear signal of the community's sentiment to the AI.

-Maintain the Protocol Monitor the health of the protocol, respond to urgent issues, and help guide ongoing development efforts.
+Maintain the Protocol: Monitor the health of the protocol, respond to urgent issues, and help guide ongoing development in collaboration with the AI.

-Delegates are expected to act in the best interest of the protocol and its users, balancing agility in development with thoughtful governance.
+Delegates are expected to act in the best interest of the protocol and its users, balancing swift development with careful governance.

-To support sustained engagement and high-quality governance, delegates may be fairly compensated.
-Incentive models can include:
+To support sustained engagement and high-quality governance, delegates may be compensated.
+Incentive models could include:

 A direct token allocation